Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/CONTRIBUTING.md

 ## Updating the code of the user script

 All data related to the user script code is located in the ["user script" folder](documentation/updating-user-script.md).
+Additional files that the script fetches when it runs can be found in the ["docs" folder](documentation/docs).

 ## Updating the documentation